Organize your stay Namibia

 Health Namibia

 There are very few health risks in Namibia, protected by its dry climate.
-It may simply be worth taking a few anti-malarials if you plan to travel north (Etosha and beyond) in the rainy season.
+No vaccinations are required to stay in Namibia, and the hospital network is more than adequate.
+It may be useful to take a few anti-malarial drugs if you plan to travel to the north (Etosha and beyond) during the rainy season.
 Water is drinkable in the major towns, and bottled water is readily available in any supermarket or gas station.

 To avoid sunstroke, avoid sudden and prolonged exposure to the sun, and don't forget to wear a hat and sunglasses when out in the open in off-road vehicles, on walks or when crossing the river by boat.
 Worriers be reassured: the risk of succumbing to a snake bite or scorpion sting is minimal, if not non-existent.
 But check your shoes in the morning and don't leave them in front of the tent overnight, watch where you put your feet when walking and make sure you zip up your tent or bungalow door, especially in late winter when snakes come out in search of a little warmth.
 Venom suction systems have not really proved their worth.
 The best thing to do in the event of a bite is to move as little as possible, bandage the affected limb (but not tourniquet it) above and below the bite, so as to block the blood capillaries only, and call the emergency services for evacuation to the nearest health center.